selsta/hlsdl/README.md

 - Multithreading (Only reason I've written this program)
 - Support for SAMPLE-AES and other encryption types.
-- Verbose and error log system
-- Use of a tmpfolder
-- openssl and libavformat in program instead of sytemcall
+- openssl in program instead of sytemcall
 - Windows
+- Remuxing to other formats